 MS-13 originated when young immigrants from Central America traveled to the United States in the ‘80s.
 There's evidence the gang may have origins even earlier in the punk rock and heavy metal scenes of the '70s, but the gang as it's known today began with refugees who fled El Salvador during a bloody civil war.
 Between 1980 and 1990, the population of Salvadoran immigrants in the US increased from 94,000 to 465,000, and many settled in the Los Angeles area.

-A lot of these immigrants were young men who grew up around violence, so naturally gravitated towards it.
-When they arrived in LA, they were thrown into a system of established Latin (mostly Mexican) gangs, where they weren't welcome; they had to prove themselves as a force to be reckoned with.
+A lot of these immigrants grew up around danger.
+When they arrived in LA, they were thrown into a system of established Latin (predominantly Mexican) gangs, where they weren't welcome.
+They had to prove themselves as a force to be reckoned with.

 The word “mara” is a Central American term for "gang," the word “salva” is a reference to El Salvador, and “trucha” is slang for "clever."
 The term "salvatrucha" was historically used to describe a group of peasants trained as guerilla fighters.